Lake Erie College of Osteopathic Medicine - LECOM

 Accreditation & Affiliation

-COM Accreditation Status The Doctor of Osteopathic Medicine Program Accreditation, College of Osteopathic Medicine The College of Osteopathic Medicine is accredited by the Commission on Osteopathic College Accreditation (COCA) of the American Osteopathic Association.
+COM Accreditation Status The College of Osteopathic Medicine is accredited by the Commission on Osteopathic College Accreditation (COCA) of the American Osteopathic Association.
+We are proud to report that we have been granted another 10-year full accreditation.
+This is the highest honor COCA can impart on an institution.

 Student Demographics